Synthlight/Volcanoids-GMod/README.md

 ﻿# Volcanoids GMod
 This is a mod to configure a few various things in-game.

-The first Volcanoids is run with this mod installed, it will create a file called `GMod.json` in `%LOCALAPPDATA%Low\Volcanoid\Volcanoids\Mods`.
-(Assuming the file doesn't exist in the first place.)
+The first Volcanoids is run with this mod installed, it will create a file called `GMod.json` in `%LOCALAPPDATA%Low\Volcanoid\Volcanoids\PersistentModData\_GMod`.
+(Assuming the file doesn't exist in the first place.)<br>
+You do not need to create the directory yourself.
+If This does not appear, you either did not install the mod right, or didn't run the game first.

 # Requirements
 - Volcanoids obviously.